-We're super excited to devote the rest to the week to featuring a variety of answers to the question "Are Raw Foodists Crazy " If you're just now tuning in, please read the back story and introduction to this, as posted yesterday. ?But, for now, let's get on with posting a few responses.
-We have at least 10 different ones to share this week, from a number of friends of Pure Jeevan.
-Some are short, humorous quips, others longer essays.
+All this week we're continuing to feature a variety of answers to the question "Are Raw Foodists Crazy " from various friends of Pure Jeevan.
+If you're just now tuning in, please read the back story and introduction to this, as posted on Monday.But, for now, let's continue with posting more of the excellent responses sent in!
 Enjoy!! :-)

 In yesterday's installment, we talked a bit about Salem, Oregon.
 I inadvertently missed this video in Wendi's batch of uploads.
 So, here's Wendi interviewing Kerry Matson on her path to raw and some of her favorite raw foods!

 Once again, we thank our trip snack sponsor, Natural Zing, for helping us to make this possible on our budget!

 As some of you already know, along with regaining my physical health I've also been working on every other aspect of my overall health and being.
 I don't just want a healthy body---I want the whole package (vibrancy and bliss inside and out, in every way possible).